JeffreyBenjaminBrown/hode/docs/ui.md

 ## Load a Rslt from disk

-Type something like `/load folder/subfolder/subfolder`.
+Type something like `/load path/to/my/data`.
 (It has to start with the symbol `/load`, followed by a space.)
-If there are `.rslt` files in the path you entered, they will be loaded into the graph.
+If there are `.rslt` files in the path you entered, they will be loaded into Hode, flushing out whatever was previously loaded.
-Anything that was already in it will disappear.

-Write the path in absolute terms, or relative to wherever you started GHCI from.
+Subfolders are ignroed.

 ## Save a Rslt to disk

 Same idea:
 `/save folder/subfolder/subfolder`

+PIFALL: Saving does not first erase the contents of the folder.
+This is a bug.
+If you load your data, and then change the address of an expression, or delete an expression, and then write your data to disk, the old expression at the old address will still be there.

 ## Replace an expression